torvista/Zen_Cart-Structured_Data/README.md

 ## Changelog
 2018 10 03 - torvista
 Minor readme corrections.
-Uploaded to Zen Cart Plugins
+Uploaded to Zen Cart Plugins as v1.0

 2017 04 24 - Dr. Byte
 improved readme (and further modified by torvista to use Github markdown), install sql, trap error for getimagesize